vgautier1/financial_crises/models/README.md

 - *currency_crises.xlsx* : Output of the programm currency_crises.py.
 - *debt_crises.xlsx*     : Output of the programm debt_crises.py.

+The final dating is available in:
+- *../data/financial_crises/clean_databases/Barthelemy_Gautier_Rondeau_2023.xlsx*
-The final dating is available in *../data/financial_crises/clean_databases/Barthelemy_Gautier_Rondeau_2023.xlsx* or in *../data/financial_crises/clean_databases/GLOBAL_panel.xlsx* for comparisons with other dating in the literature.
+- *../data/financial_crises/clean_databases/GLOBAL_panel.xlsx* for comparisons with other dating in the literature.